davegabe/Hierarchical-Classification/README.md

 ## Dataset
 Download the data from [here](https://image-net.org/challenges/LSVRC/2012/2012-downloads.php) and extract it to the `dataset/` folder.

-Now you can run the `xml_extractor.py` to correctly organize the validation data:
+Now you can run the `val2train_mapping.py` to correctly organize the validation data:
 ```
-python -m moduels.utils.xml_extractor
+python -m moduels.utils.val2train_mapping.py
 ```

 Now you should have the following folder structure: